vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 - **khan-cli** (Go): Command-line tool for quick assessments

 **Commercial Integration:**
-- **DataDog:** Adaptive Granularity Strategy metrics available as custom integration
+- **DataDog:** Adaptive Granularity Governance: The Khan Microservice Pattern metrics available as custom integration
 - **New Relic:** RVx score included in service health dashboard
 - **Dynatrace:** Automated zone classification and recommendations

 ### 3.5.9 Common Questions and Misconceptions

 **Q: Isn't this just premature optimization?**
-A: No. The Adaptive Granularity Strategy is about **avoiding premature decomposition**.
+A: No. Adaptive Granularity Governance: The Khan Microservice Pattern is about **avoiding premature decomposition**.
 It provides objective criteria for when to split and when to consolidate.

 **Q: What if my RVx score is borderline (e.g., 0.55)?**
 A: Use the **Hysteresis Principle**: Don't make changes for small score variations.
 Only act when RVx crosses major thresholds (0.3, 0.6) and stays there for 30+ days.

 **Q: Can I use this for serverless/FaaS?**
 A: Yes.
 The pattern applies to any distributed system.
-For serverless, Ê becomes even more critical due to cold start overhead.
+For serverless, � becomes even more critical due to cold start overhead.

 **Q: What about team autonomy?
 Doesn't this force centralized decision-making?**
-A: No. The Adaptive Granularity Strategy provides **data for decision-making**, not mandates.
+A: No. Adaptive Granularity Governance: The Khan Microservice Pattern provides **data for decision-making**, not mandates.
 Teams use RVx scores to justify their architectural choices to stakeholders.

-### 3.5.10 The Future: Adaptive Granularity Strategy 2.0
+### 3.5.10 The Future: Adaptive Granularity Governance: The Khan Microservice Pattern 2.0

 **Upcoming Enhancements (2026-2027):**